bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 When naming subclasses of `UIViewController` or friends `UIPageViewController`, `UICollectionViewController`, `UITableViewController`, you don't have to use the `ViewController` suffix.

-For example instead of `BBRecipesTableViewController` you would do `BBRecipesController`, this applies for both Objective-C and Swift.
+For example instead of `BBRecipesTableViewController` you would do `RecipesController`.

 ### Presenting and dismissing View Controllers